ansipixels/demo/README.md

 # demo

-Demo embbeds a number of TUI ansipixels program into a single demo binary with a menu
+Demo embeds a number of TUI ansipixels program into a single demo binary with a menu

 ## Install
 You can get the binary from [releases](https://github.com/ansipixels/demo/releases)